Seldaek/monolog/doc/usage.md

 -------------------

 Channels are a great way to identify to which part of the application a record is related.
-This is useful in big application (and is leveraged by MonologBundle in Symfony2).
+This is useful in big applications (and is leveraged by MonologBundle in Symfony2).
+You can then easily grep through log files for example to filter this or that type of log record.

 Using different loggers with the same handlers allow to identify the logger that issued the record (through the channel name) by keeping the same handlers (for instance to use a single log file).